 2. Eva Motch

 Backstory: Eva is a designer who wanted to find a better job for 6 months.
 She not only quit her job and received a $12,000 raise, but found work on the side at a $4,000-a-year clip (with more to come).

 Old Script: “I hate my job and want to quit, but will wait until something better comes along.”

 Automation: Eva implemented a plan to apply to leads on Craigslist systematically, and in so doing stumbled upon the full-time job and salary bump.

-BY THE WAY, Jackie (#1) and Eva (#3) were members of Earn1k, my step-by-step on earning money on the side.
+BY THE WAY, Eva (#2) was a member of Earn1k, my step-by-step on earning money on the side.
 Later this month, I’ll be opening up Earn1k 2.0 — an updated version of the course with powerful techniques to turn your existing skills into side income.
 As Eva told me, “Your class honestly and truly helped me, and I will make many times more in my life because of it. “

 Get started with the Earning Potential quiz.
 Get a custom report based on your unique strengths, and discover how to start making extra money — in as little as an hour.